loomi-labs/star-scope/PROJECT.md

 - You unbond tokens in an Osmosis pool.
 You get notified when the unbonding period is over.

 **Action by third party, Immediate event**
 - Your validator gets slashed.
-You get notified immediately.
 - A new governance proposal is out.
-You get notified immediately.
 - Your borrow position gets liquidated.
-You get notified immediately.
 - You receive tokens from someone else.
-You get notified immediately.
 - Your sell order on a DEX (e.g. Injective) gets filled.

-You get notified immediately.
+> You get notified immediately.

 **Action by third party, Future event**
 - Your validator falls out of the active set.
 You get notified if it doesn't get back in the active set after 48 hours.

-> You get notified immediately.

 ## How I built it
 I built most of the components in Golang because I am familiar with it, and the Cosmos SDK is written in Golang.
 I used Rust for the frontend because I saw it as an opportunity to learn it.

 ### Tech stack

 **Server:**
 - A gRPC-web server written in Golang with a Postgres database.
 It is responsible for storing the data and serving it to the frontend.
-- Event processors written in Golang that listen to a Kafka topic (`indexed-events`) for new blockchain transactions and store them in the database or publish them to a Kafka topic (`processed-events`).
+- Event processors written in Golang that listen to a Kafka topic for new blockchain transactions and store them in the database.

 **Indexers:**
-- Osmosis indexer written in Golang that listens to new blocks on the Osmosis blockchain and publishes them to a Kafka topic (`indexed-events`).
+- Osmosis indexer written in Golang that listens to new blocks on the Osmosis blockchain and publishes them to a Kafka topic.
 - More indexers will follow (Injective, Mars, Neutron, etc.).

 **Frontend:**